 XII.
 Vehicle lease, purchase and ownership

-Requisitions for vehicle purchase should be submitted to the MSU Purchasing department prior to September of each year so that the university may obtain the maximum fleet purchase discounts available.
+Requisitions for vehicle purchase should be submitted to the MSU Procurement department prior to September of each year so that the university may obtain the maximum fleet purchase discounts available.
 Requests for vehicle lease should be submitted to the Motor Pool with as much advance notice as is possible.
-Questions pertaining to lease and purchase policies may be directed to the Transportation Services department (517) 353-5280 and the MSU Purchasing department (517) 355-0357, as appropriate.
+Questions pertaining to lease and purchase policies may be directed to the Transportation Services department (517) 353-5280 and the MSU Procurement department (517) 355-0357, as appropriate.

-XIV.
+XIII.
 Vehicle delivery, transfer, sale or disposal

 Delivery of new vehicles, transfers between departments, and sale or disposal of vehicles is coordinated by Transportation Services where appropriate decals are installed or removed in accordance with university policy, license plates are assigned or removed, and fleet administrative and maintenance records are updated as required.
 Ownership lease and transfer of vehicles will be as specified in paragraph I, Licensed Motor Vehicle Policy.
 University vehicles will be sold or traded, whichever is most advantageous.
 Normally, sale of vehicles will be through the MSU Surplus Store.
 Questions regarding the specific process may be directed to the Transportation Services department (517) 353-5280.

-XV.
+XIV.
 Vehicle safety/inspections

-- University vehicles licensed for operation on public roads are required to be serviced and maintained in accordance with Transportation Services guidelines.
+A. University vehicles licensed for operation on public roads are required to be serviced and maintained in accordance with Transportation Services guidelines.
 All university vehicles must undergo an annual inspection by the Transportation Service Garage unless otherwise arranged by Transportation Services.
 Only university departments with a full-service vehicle maintenance facility which employ State of Michigan or ASE certified mechanics may provide repairs, maintenance, and inspections in compliance with this policy.
 Michigan State University department-owned vehicles stationed outside of the greater Lansing/East Lansing area have the option of facilitating a preventive maintenance and inspection program with a licensed repair facility in their region.
 All maintenance and inspection records must be forwarded to the Transportation Service Garage for inclusion in the central files.
 Fax (517) 355-1738 or mail to: Michigan State University, Transportation Service Garage, 058 Stadium Road, East Lansing, Mich., 48824.

-- The annual vehicle inspection shall focus on areas that directly affect its safe operation, including steering, tires, brakes, glass, lights, emission systems, horn and other safety related items.
+B. The annual vehicle inspection shall focus on areas that directly affect its safe operation, including steering, tires, brakes, glass, lights, emission systems, horn and other safety related items.
 The licensed inspector will provide a written, signed report of all items inspected, including the date, name of facility and inspector, vehicle make/model and identification number, and mileage, along with notations of any safety or maintenance items requiring repair.
 Provided there are no safety-related faults, it shall be deemed to have passed the inspection and may be returned for normal use.
 Correction of any safety related item(s) as determined by the Motor Vehicle Inspection Manual must be repaired by the Transportation Service Garage before the vehicle is released to the operating department.
 Unless waived, an estimate of the total cost will be provided before repairs are performed.
 Vehicles assigned to departments with normal business operations outside of greater Lansing/East Lansing area are required to adhere to this policy with a licensed repair facility in their region following manufacturers’ guidelines for safe operation.

-- Transportation Services uses manufacturers’ specifications as well as state and federal regulations as guidelines for the Motor Vehicle Inspection Manual.
+C. Transportation Services uses manufacturers’ specifications as well as state and federal regulations as guidelines for the Motor Vehicle Inspection Manual.
 A copy of the manual is available for perusal at the Transportation Service Garage main office.
 An automated preventive-maintenance system is available through the Transportation Service Garage, which contacts designated department personnel by e-mail when required safety inspections, and/or oil change maintenance are due.
 For questions pertaining to the preventive-maintenance system or scheduling information, contact the Transportation Service Garage main office by phone at (517) 355-1868.

-- Failure to comply with the service, maintenance, and inspection requirements of this program may result in suspension of driving privileges of university vehicles, increased insurance charges, and/or loss of the university vehicle.
+D. Failure to comply with the service, maintenance, and inspection requirements of this program may result in suspension of driving privileges of university vehicles, increased insurance charges, and/or loss of the university vehicle.

-XVI.
+XV.
 Vehicle recalls

 Manufacturer vehicle recalls should be coordinated with the Service Garage to assure maintenance records are updated.
 Departments may take the vehicle to a dealer for repairs or request Service Garage assistance.

-XVII.
+XVI.
 Gasoline credit cards

 Fleet purchase credit cards are made available for use when purchasing off-campus fuel for Motor Pool vehicles to minimize university expense.
 Major oil company credit cards for department-owned vehicles may be requested from the MSU Accounting Office (517) 355-5000.
 Contact Transportation Services (517) 353-5280 to obtain or vehicle fuel cards for use in the university 24-hour, self-service fuel system.

-XVIII.
+XVII.
 Vehicle and travel expense reimbursement

 Reimbursement for travel-related expenses should be processed as outlined in Section 70 of the Manual of Business Procedures.
 Many reimbursements for expenses associated with Motor Pool lease vehicles may be made immediately at the Motor Pool.
 Questions should be directed to the Motor Pool (517) 353-5280.

-XIX.
+XIII.
 University class field trips

 A variety of Motor Pool vehicles are available to lease for field trips.
 Field Trip Policy is outlined in the Manual of Business Procedures, Section 25.

-XX.
+XIX.
 Vehicle service charges

 Charges for vehicle and transportation services appear on the monthly departmental IPF billing statement and the University Fund Ledger.
 Questions regarding billing statements may be directed to IPF Support Services (517) 355-3375.

-XXI.
+XX.
 Emergency assistance